SimonKenyonShepard/scrollFrames/README.md

 Is a javascript shim designed to reuse existing css standards to create a clean way to make scrolling websites

 [Demo] (http://simonkenyonshepard.github.io/scrollFrames/)
+(view in mobile browser or chrome dev tools mobile simulator on)

 ## What are scrollFrames?